awagen/kolibri/local-setup/README.md

 that specific registry.
 The script located at ```./scripts/kind-with-registry.sh``` reflects the script provided in the above link and sets up a local registry for kind and starts kind cluster with that registry enabled.
+Note that it also defines extraMounts, mounting a local directory into kind cluster that can then be used in persistent volume definition.
+This is needed to access files from local file system on your machine. **Make sure to adjust the _hostPath_ setting in the script before executing!**
 After it is executed, images can be pushed and used as follows:
 - (Optional) docker pull (random example image), e.g : ```docker pull gcr.io/google-samples/hello-app:1.0```
 - tagging image to use local kind registry: ```docker tag gcr.io/google-samples/hello-app:1.0 localhost:5000/hello-app:1.0```